 However, these principles are not strictly applied in practice.
 Children undertake age assessment tests but the asylum authorities do not acknowledge the documents that are submitted to them nor do they allocate sufficient time to obtain such documents.
 The Human Rights Board (Menschenrechtsbeirat), NGOs and the Medical Association have criticised the age assessment methods.
 The age assessment examination states a minimum age and consists of three medical examinations: a general medical examination; an X-ray examination of the wrist and a dental examination by a dentist.
 If the X-ray examination of the wrist is not conclusive, a further X-ray (CT) examination of the clavicle may be ordered.

 An example in which the VwGH applied the benefit of the doubt and ruled that the applicant should be considered to be a minor concerned a Gambian asylum seeker.
 His birth certificate, delivered by the Gambian authorities, indicated that he was a minor but the authorities in Norway and Italy had determined that he was an adult.
 The BFA had considered that the concerned Gambian applicant was between 17.04 and 18.44 years.

 Even though strategic litigation against the application of age assessment has almost ceased in the last years, concerns are being articulated by NGOs especially in reference to the indiscriminate application of age assessments The BFA regularly orders age assessment procedures, even in cases in which the applicants offered to present documents within days or weeks.
 The costs of an age assessment range between € 489.20 and € 1,246.80.
-The statistical data of the Ministry of Interior is incomplete and does not allow to draw conclusions on the proportionality and scientific value of the application of age assessment.
+The statistical data of the Ministry of Interior is incomplete and does not allow conclusions to be drawn on the proportionality and scientific value of the application of age assessment.

 Challenging age assessments